rbuccigrossi/Anywhere_Board_Games/promotion/README.txt

 Anywhere Board Games Release Notes
 ----------------------------------

+2/19/2012 (abg_v0.120213.exe and abg_v0.120213.tar.gz)
+ - New Windows installer with Mongoose and PHP!
+ - Fixed an issue with file locking on Windows
+ - Reduced the server timeout for Mongoose to avoid client errors

 2/13/2012 (abg_v0.120213.tar.gz)
  - Added intro page for first-time installation
  - Moved the data file into server/data so that multiple installations